anamikagupta17/Python/advance/read_me2.txt

 4.Polymorphism: one things used for many functioanlity eg : different input will give different output using a single function

-we can these all are 4 pillers of oops
+we can say these all are 4 pillers of oops

 class : group of attributes(variables) and mehtods(function)
 eg: class Classname(object): object is optional(by default it will be there) ,object is base class(super class/parent class)